Lucky-Kashyap/JS-interview-practice/README.md

   - The function should compare each element of arr1 with the corresponding element in arr2.
   - The function should return true only if all elements in arr1 are equal to their corresponding elements in arr2.

+## Day 11

+#### Write a function that takes a number as input and returns the sum of its digits.

+- Note:

+  - The input number will always be a positive integer.

+  - The input number can have multiple digits.

+  - The output should be the sum of all the digits in the input number.

+  - This function calculates the sum of digits without converting the number to a string.

 # Interview Prep

 Happy Learning! ✨